CDRT/docs/bios/settings/thinkpad/password.md

    - **Save** – default
    - Cancel

-When enabled System Management Password presents unauthorized users from accessing these items in ThinkPad Setup:

-* Boot priority lists
-* Network related items
-* Date & Time
+!> When enabled System Management Password presents unauthorized users from accessing these items in ThinkPad Setup: <br> - Boot priority lists <br> - Network related items <br> - Date & Time

 ?>  To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](bios/settings/thinkpad/beepalarm.md).